 See the dazzling interior

 From floor to walls to dome, the interior of the cathedral is indeed breathtaking.
 It can be accessed by three doors of the sixth century, called San Goreto and San Frutos (on the southern side) and Puerta del Perdon on the northern side.

 Right when you step into the interior, you’d be dazzled by the handmade figures, statues, and structures from the paintings to the stained glass windows.

 Designed in about 1768, the altarpiece of the cathedral speaks of lavishness and grandeur.
 It surely is a huge gilded piece with shades of immaculate brown, courtesy of the bronze and jasper incorporated together.
 Making it was definitely one hell of a task, but Francesco Sabatini has done it with perfection.

 The cathedral’s architecture is Gothic, except for its dome.
 There are three huge vaults that support this dome, and they, too, exhibit a Gothic style.
 They are 33 meters in height, 50 meters in width, and 105 meters in length.

-The Chapel of Deposition is located to the right from the entrance and it features a lamentation group carved out of wood by Gregorio Fernandez.
+The Chapel of Deposition is located to the right of the entrance and it features a lamentation group carved out of wood by Gregorio Fernandez.

-Just beside the cloister, the cathedral museum is located with its 17th-century gilded and white ceiling, religious artefacts, and old manuscripts.
+Just beside the cloister, the cathedral museum is located with its 17th-century gilded and white ceiling, religious artifacts, and old manuscripts.
 It features the works by Sanchez Coello, Pedro Berruguete, and Van Orley.